wikimedia/pixel/README.md

 This command will pull the latest code and destroy all Docker images, containers, and volumes associated with Pixel to ensure that it is using the latest database seed data and that the necessary Docker images are rebuilt with the latest code.
-As a result, updates can take awhile.
+As a result, updates can take a long time.

 ### Cleanup